NFL team captains: Designation

-Gold stars
+Jersey patch

+Players who have been named a team captain typically wear a "C" patch on their jerseys.
+There is a standard design used by all teams participating in the captaincy program.
+The patches are in team colors and are worn on the front left or right breast (depending on other patches, etc. worn by the specific team).
+On some teams' color rush jerseys, plus the Cincinnati Bengals' white uniforms, the stars (and "C", for captains with over four years of service) use team colors.
+The number of gold stars on the patch represents the number of years that player has been named captain by a team, though not necessarily his current team; teams have often chose to recognize a player's years of captaincy with his previous team(s) upon changing teams.
+If he has been named captain for longer than four years, the "C" on the patch is gold.

-Each gold star on a captain's patch indicates the number of seasons the player has served as a team captain.
-These are often consecutive, but not always as former Tampa Bay quarterback Jameis Winston wore three stars on his 2019 patch despite not being named a captain the previous season; he wore four stars on his 2021 patch for New Orleans.
+Generally, the stars are consecutive, but there have been exceptions.
+For example, former Tampa Bay quarterback Jameis Winston wore three stars on his 2019 patch despite not being named a captain the previous season; he wore four stars on his 2021 patch for New Orleans.
 The Panthers gave Trai Turner a gold patch in week 8 of their 2019 season after he missed 3 games due to an ankle injury, though he wore a patch with only 1 star during his previous game in week 3.
 Case Keenum wore a patch with two stars in week 1 of the 2019 season, but from week 2 on Keenum wore a captain's patch with 4 stars, despite only serving as a captain two seasons of his career.
 Teams have often used captains patches erroneously and without regard to the stars, with discrepancies occurring even mid-season.
 In 2017, Buffalo Bills defensive tackle Kyle Williams wore a patch with 5 stars and a gold 'C', but the Bills admitted this was a mistake.